 Brandon: Throw hotdogs at it until it gets allergic and runs away.

-On last year’s Halloween you released the first single off your upcoming EP ‚A Self Help Guide To Your Nervous Breakdown‘, which will be published by Through Riding Tiger Records.
-It is called ‚Did You Remember Your Reusable Shopping Bags?‘ and honestly caught me off-guard with it´s technical powerful riffs and assaults of effect-driven guitars, that reminded me of heavyweights like Ion Dissonance or Scottland’s very own Frontierer.
+On last year’s Halloween, you released the first single off your upcoming EP ‚A Self Help Guide To Your Nervous Breakdown‘, which will be published by Through Riding Tiger Records.
+It is called ‚Did You Remember Your Reusable Shopping Bags?‘ and honestly caught me off-guard with its technical powerful riffs and assaults of effect-driven guitars, which reminded me of heavyweights like Ion Dissonance or Scottland’s very own Frontierer.
 But I need to know: What would be a memorable merch item of your choice, that is strictly NOT reusable, because of its rarity or impact.

 Brandon: Chinese finger traps… no one sells that at a merch table.